 How can you check your eligibility for a Childcare Subsidy?

-The ‘Check What You Might Get’ online guide is a quick way to see if you qualify for a Childcare Subsidy, and other financial assistance.
+The ‘Check What You Might Get’ online guide is a quick way to see if you may qualify for a Childcare Subsidy, and any other financial assistance.

 How many child care hours does a Childcare Subsidy pay for?